gplms/.github/profile/README.md

 > To provide an accessible, flexible, and efficient library management solution built by the community, for the community.

----

-## What We Offer

-- Open-source library management tool
-- Modular and extensible design
-- Community development
-- Ideal for schools, universities, public libraries, and more

----

 ## Join the Community